-12 TRAINING ON THE GROUP'S WHISTLEBLOWER PROGRAM
+12. TRAINING ON THE GROUP'S WHISTLEBLOWER PROGRAM

-- (a) The Assistant Company Secretary will be responsible for overseeing the development and delivery of effective training to the Group's employees about the Group's whistleblower program. - (b) Training for internal Eligible Recipients who may receive Whistleblower Reports will be provided, as appropriate.

-(c) The Assistant Company Secretary will report to Board and the Whistleblower Protection Officer annually on the effectiveness of the employee awareness training and any recommendations considered necessary to improve it.
+- (a) The Company will ensure that effective training to the Group's employees about the Group's whistleblower program is developed and delivered. - (b) Training for internal Eligible Recipients who may receive Whistleblower Reports will be provided, as appropriate. - (c) The Head of Human Resources will report to Board and the Whistleblower Protection Officers as required on the effectiveness of the employee awareness training and any recommendations considered necessary to improve it.

-13 DEFINED TERMS
+13. DEFINED TERMS